Elevator Constructor Apprentice FAQ

 - Where do I send in my application?

-Application materials, including the completed Apprenticeship application and a copy of your high school diploma or GED certificate, are mailed to the local Joint Apprenticeship Committee (JAC) or Local Area Coordinator as indicated in the recruitment advertisement.
-Mailing information varies throughout the country and for each recruitment.
-Specific address information will be provided in the recruitment’s advertisement.
+Application materials, including the completed Apprenticeship application and a copy of your high school diploma, GED certificate, or equivalent are submitted online as indicated in the recruitment adversement.